Oversized Glasses Frames for Every Face Shape

 Round eyeglass frames may be beloved by trendy hipster types (and who can blame them — these glasses go great with a fedora).
 But if you ask us, this frame shape is less trendy and more timeless.
 The Otis frames are a cool round frame that will look oversized on narrow, petite faces.
 They have a high nose bridge that leaves your browline visible to accentuate your facial expressions.
 They’ll flatter the facial features of anyone with a square or triangular face shape.

 The Perks of Oversized Eyeglass Frames

-There are also some prescription lenses — like progressive lenses — that don’t fit in small frames.
+There are also some prescription lenses — like progressive lenses, the modern-day answer to bifocals — that don’t fit in small frames.
 These lenses need to be a certain size to provide the vision correction you need.
 So, you’ll need large eyeglass frames to accommodate your prescription.

 And finally, our favorite perk of wearing oversized glasses is that you can get that pesky frame out of your peripheries.
-Don’t get us wrong — we love seeing our frames when we catch our reflection in the mirror.
-But, we don’t want to see them out of the corner of our eye when we’re wearing our glasses.
 Choosing oversized glasses frames keeps the edges of your vision frame-free.

-The Possible Pitfalls (and How to Avoid Them)
+The Possible Pitfalls of Oversized Glasses (and How to Avoid Them)